AWS Integration FAQ

 elasticfilesystem:DescribeFileSystems

-Allows Red Canary to List Elastic File Systems for Licensure Purposes
+Allows Red Canary to list EFS for licensing purposes

 Lambda